indykiss/DataStructures-Algos/Interview_tips.md

 For during the interivew:
 1. Ask clarifying questions about assumptions.
 Valid input.
+Expected output.
 Always integers/ strs/ etc!
 Ask about edge cases.
+Write down an example input and output.
 2. Think outloud my strategy for solving a problem.
 Ask if that sounds ok.
 3. QUICKLY jot down psuedo-code notes to track thinking
 4. CODE IT UP.
 It does not need to be perfect.
 Syntax does not need to be perfect.
 We will not run the code.